kitten/kitten.sh/pages/graphql-normalized-caching/index.md

 > "Why is syncing so hard?
 Unreliable ordering and conflicts."<br />
 > — James Long

-In this talk James talks about synchronising data from multiple distributed clients with [CRDTs](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type), which are a method of assigning timestamps to messages to establish eventual consistency when synchronising updates across multiple clients.
+In this talk, James talks about synchronising data from multiple distributed clients with [CRDTs](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type), which are a method of assigning timestamps to messages to establish eventual consistency when synchronising updates across multiple clients.

-Unfortunately, CRDTs specifically aren't suitable for our GraphQL cache, since they'd require changes to the API as well and are more suitable for synchronising updates rather than entire sets of result.
+Unfortunately, CRDTs aren't suitable for our GraphQL cache, since implementing them requires changes to the API, and as they're more suitable for synchronising updates rather than entire sets of results.
 Luckily though, since with GraphQL we're dealing with a client/server network, there isn't as much distribution and hence synchronisation that needs to be done.
 Instead, we can assume any correct order and move on.